allegro/blog/_posts/2022-12-28-neuroscience-for-software-engineers-motivation.md

 with friends for a workout session — but also have those individual sessions once in a while.

 Some of us spend our time on meetings while trying to do our individual work at the same time.
 Some listen to podcasts while coding.
-Though we should keep in mind that multitasking is another way of layering dopamine and doing that on a daily basis will have a negative effect on general motivation.
+We should keep in mind, though, that multitasking is another way of layering dopamine and doing that on a daily basis will have a negative effect on general motivation.

 ![A man multitasking at work ](